manorrock/oyena/lifecycle/cdi/README.md

-# Manorrock Faces - CDI Lifecycle
+# Manorrock Oyena - CDI Lifecycle

 The CDI Lifecycle module delivers you with a CDI based Lifecycle that can be used to deliver CDI enabled lifecycles.